What is customer retention rate (CRR)? It’s a measure of how well you keep your customers over time.

 10 ways to improve your customer retention rate

 The reasons why customers leave are endless.
 It may be as simple as the fact that they don’t need what you offer anymore.
 But it could also be an issue that’s making a larger negative impact on your business—and you may not even be aware of it.
-Let’s change that.
-Here are some things to consider when trying to improve your customer retention rate:

-There’s no secret here: make it easy for customers to get in touch.
-A reliable business phone system with simple call routing will streamline and simplify the way your customers contact you.
-Make sure your inbound calls are being forwarded (when it makes sense to—like during travel, or any time you need to make yourself available).
+A reliable business phone service with effective call routing will streamline and simplify the way your customers contact you.
+Plus, make sure your inbound calls are being forwarded (when it makes sense to—like during travel, or any time you need to make yourself available).

 2. Check your online presence

 What’s the state of your website and social channels?
 Are they informative and updated often?
 Automating transactions and capturing leads?
 Or are they just there, waiting for the day you’ll have a moment to spare to get to them?
-Your online presence is often the first place customers go for information or help.
-Make sure it’s easy to find and use—and gives them different ways to get a hold of you:

-3. Are you getting back to customers quickly enough?
+3. Get back to customers quickly enough

 💡 Pro-tip: